 I wish fewer people would talk about investing.
 Fewer “personal finance” bloggers, fewer pundits on TV, and fewer lay people over lunch breaks.

-I can’t turn on the news without hearing nonsensical stock recommendations, and it’s gotten nearly that bad on the internet.
-If someone is flatout telling you to buy Google and sell Microsoft, they are busy bragging about their most recent home-run investment that returned 100% in just 3 months.
+I can’t turn on the TV without hearing something about the intraday movement of the stock market, and it’s nearly that bad on the internet.
+If someone isn’t flat-out telling you to buy Google and sell Microsoft, they are busy bragging about their most recent home-run investment that returned 100% in just 3 months.
+Or they’re talking about “dividend growth investing” which is nothing more or less than stock picking.

-Of course that person forget to share the previous 3 stock picking attempts which all lost a considerable amount of money.
-And the media network isn’t sharing the track record of the so called “guru” who is making recommendations and predictions and everything between.
-If that information was brought to your attention, you’d immediately stop trying to buy “winners” and sell “losers.”
+Of course, these media sources forget to disclose the track record of the so called “guru” who is making recommendations and predictions and everything between.
+If that information was brought to your attention, you’d immediately ignore everything being said.

 Why Stock Picking Fails